 The corporations participating in this system include Butterball, Cargill, Golden Rod Broilers, Hillshire Brands, Perdue Foods, Pilgrim’s Pride, and Tyson.
 The supermakret brand names produced by these corporations include Aidell’s Sausage, Tyson Fresh Meats, Koch Foods, Miller Amish Country Foods, Pine Manor, Chef-Quik, Eat Well Stay Healthy, GoldKist Farms, Kirkland’s, Pilgrim’s, Blue Ribbon Farms, and Prospect Farms, among others.

-The government is encouraging more processors to participate.
-This program is open to all poultry plants.
+The government is encouraging more processors to participate in this program.
+The program is open to all poultry plants in the United States.
 If consumers avoid these products at the grocery store, by looking for those specific brand names, the program may not be a success.

 Hauter continued, “people shouldn’t have to research whether the chicken they buy at the supermarket was actually inspected by trained government inspectors.
 But thanks to years of lobbying by big poultry companies to deregulate inspections, industry profits have prevailed over food safety.”